fossabot/trader.python/README.txt

-trader.python customized by genBTC (trades on mtgox, bitfloor, btce) (hard coded for USD)
+trader.python customized by genBTC (trades on mtgox, bitfloor, btce)-working on bitstamp. (hard coded for USD) Some instructions are included in the source code(as docstrings, and by typing "help command")

 ##Features
-Secure Authentication via password using 256-bit AES Encryption of your API-key and API-secret (see Usage->Login with API-key/secret)
+Secure Authentication via password using 256-bit AES Encryption of your API-key and API-secret. (see Usage->Login with API-key/secret)
-###Buy and sell bitcoins
+Buy and sell bitcoins. (manually)
+Limit Orders & Market orders.
+(TODO: Market order on bitfloor)
+##Commands (" " is the command name, but in the program you have to use lowercase)
-Simple - Buy/Sell X amount of BTC    (TODO: Specify buy/sell amounts in USD also ) Spread - Buy/Sell some BTC between price A and price B of equal sized chunks List your orders
+"Buy/Sell" Simple - X amount of BTC    (TODO: Specify buy/sell amounts in USD also ) "Buy/Sell" Spread - X amount of BTC between price A and price B of equally sized specified # of chunks (use with the word 'random' to randomize this a bit)
+"Orders" - List your orders
-Cancel ALL orders at once (or a single one)	TODO: (Specify a cancel range somehow) Display account balance (of BTC and USD) and USD value of BTC+USD Display ticker (sell,buy,last,vol,vwap,high,low,avg)	the time frame for high, low, vol, avg, vwap ... is sliding 24 hours Log the ticker to a file (and check or print it out later) Display the bid/ask spread
+"Cancelall" Cancel ALL orders at once (or a single one)	TODO: (Specify a cancel range somehow) "Balance" - Display account balance (of BTC and USD) and USD value of BTC+USD "Ticker" - Display ticker (sell,buy,last,vol,vwap,high,low,avg)	the time frame for high, low, vol, avg, vwap ... is sliding 24 hours
+"Updown" - Log the ticker to a file (and check or print it out later) "Spread" - Display the bid/ask spread
-Show the current Mt.Gox Lag (trading lag)
+"Lag" - Show the current Mt.Gox Lag (trading lag) "Book"- Print the order books out to howmany length you want (Display depth) (current order book of bids/asks) = printorderbook()

 ###Depth Functions
-Print the order books out to howmany length you want (Display depth) (current order book of bids/asks) printorderbooks() calculate and print the total BTC between price A and B depthsumrange() OBIP """Calculate the "order book implied price", by finding the weighted average price of coins <width> BTC up and down from the spread."""
+"Obip- Calculate the "order book implied price", by finding the weighted average price of coins <width> BTC up and down from the spread.
-ASKS """Calculate the amount of bitcoins for sale at or under <pricetarget>."""
+"Asks" - Calculate the amount of bitcoins for sale at or under <pricetarget>.
-BIDS """Calculate the amount of bitcoin demanded at or over <pricetarget>"""
+"Bids" - Calculate the amount of bitcoin demanded at or over <pricetarget>

-###Fees
-Find out your current fee rate (Mt.Gox's commission)
-"""Calculate how much fees will cost on X amount"""
-"""Calculate how much fees will cost if you sold off your entire BTC Balance"""

-###Market Orders
+###Depth Subfunctions ("depth ____")
-Match any order to the opposite site of the order book (ie: if buying find a seller or vice versa) - market order Given the amount of BTC and price range, check to see if it can be filled as a market order calculate the total price of the order and the average weighted price of each bitcoin
+"depth match" Match any order to the opposite site of the order book (ie: if buying find a seller or vice versa) - market order = depthmatch()
+"depth match" Given the amount of BTC and price range, check to see if it can be filled as a market order = depthmatch() "depth price" calculate the total price of the order and the average weighted price of each bitcoin = depthprice() "depth range" calculate and print the total BTC between price A and B = depthsumrange()

+###Fee Submenu ("Fees")
+"Getfee" - Find out your current fee rate (Mt.Gox's commission) "Calc" - Calculate how much fees will cost on X amount "Balance" - Calculate how much fees will cost if you sold off your entire BTC Balance

 ###History
-Prints out your entire trading history of BTC transactions or USD (including deposits) Download the entire trading history of mtgox for the past 24 hours.
+Prints out your entire trading history of BTC transactions or USD (including deposits)	= "btchistory" or "usdhistory" Download the entire trading history of mtgox for the past 24 hours. = "tradehist24" Analyze the trading history (High/low/vwap/total/amounts/times) = "readtradehist24"

+###Automatic Bot
+"Sellwhileaway" - Repeatedly checks your balance and sells X amount at Price A (in case you have to leave the house and you are waiting on bitcoins to confirm)
+"Liquidbot" - a bot on bitfloor to add liquidity to the market by surfing the spread To take advantage of bitfloor's 0.1% prodiver bonus therefor won't incur any trading fees

-# Includes frameworks (libs) for Mt.Gox, Bitfloor, BTCE
+# Includes frameworks (libs) for Mt.Gox, Bitfloor, BTCE (working on bitstamp)
 # All scripts located in bin/
 # API Framework located in lib/
 # Simple Example files in example/

+Old Description:
 FEATURES:
 +) Diversify your position into "chunks" of a specified size between price A and B. WORKS GREAT!  #spread trade function including Chunk Trade spread logic & Confirmation#
 	( todo: check market conditions, use VWAP to pick, select desired patience level or instant gratification) +) Print the order books out to X length
 +) For Market Orders
-#TODO: optional Wait time (default to instant gratification)
 #Checks exact price (total and per bitcoin) @ Market prices
 #   by checking opposite Order Book depth for a given size and price range (lower to upper)
 #   and alerts you if cannot be filled immediately, and lets you place a limit order instead
 +) Bitcoin Functions:
 #calculate and print the total BTC between price A and B
 #match any order to the opposite site of the order book (ie: if buying find a seller) - market order